- Cod Liver Oil May Help Gut Inflammation

 Inositol- Is synergistic with other ingredients in Ablene.

 L-Glutamine- An abundant amino acid that has been shown to protect the intestines.
-It is helpful for reducing inflammation, which can aid in the fight against "leaky gut" and food sensitivities.
+It is helpful for reducing tissue damage, which can aid in the fight against food sensitivities.

-Cat's Claw- Commonly used to reduce inflammation and soothe irritated tissues while eliminating harmful bacteria and viral invaders from the gastrointestinal tract.
+Cat's Claw- Commonly used to reduce tissue damage and soothe irritated tissues while eliminating harmful bacteria and viral invaders from the gastrointestinal tract.
 Has also been shown to boost the immune system.
 (16)

 Licorice- Protects the liver from certain damaging chemicals due its antioxidant properties.